 4) Invest in Cyber Security

 Anti-virus is no longer enough to protect your virtual information system.
 Larger companies typically already have some sort of cybersecurity in place.
-However, small businesses need cybersecurity insurance just as much, if not more.
+However, small businesses need managed security services to safeguard against cyber threats.
 Not only will it protect employee’s privacy and financial documents, but will ensure that customers’ personal information is safe.

 Protect Before an Attack

 It’s absolutely critical to have a digital security plan in place before an attack.
 Even if your company is lucky and never becomes a target for cybercriminals- it’s wise to be prepared for all possibilities.